Understanding Bioplastics and Organic Packaging Options

 Bioplastic Innovation – Traditional plastic packaging relies on petroleum-based plastics.
 These fossil-fuel plastics have served food industries for decades.
 Alongside the movement to “reduce, reuse and recycle,” materials advances have stepped up to change the face of sustainable packaging.

-Bioplastics, eco-friendly, and compostable packaging options furnish alternatives derived from renewable resources like vegetable fats, cellulose, oils, corn starch, and biopolymers.
+Bioplastics and other alternatives, along with eco-friendly and compostable packaging options, furnish variations in materials derived from renewable resources like vegetable fats, cellulose, oils, corn starch, and biopolymers.
 In addition to their renewable composition, the substances require less energy to produce, thus reducing greenhouse gas emissions and fossil fuel consumption.

 Packaging applications for bioplastics are limited only by the creativity of contractors and engineers tasked with utilizing the renewable approach.
 Bags, trays, blister foils, and other familiar disposable packages are now manufactured using bioplastics, serving meat, dairy, beverage, and vegetable producers.
 And recent advances use renewable resources to form copolymers found in solvent-free hot melt packaging adhesives.
 Various forms of bioplastics are also used outside the food industry in non-disposable applications once reserved for fossil fuel plastics.
 Phones, carpeting, insulation, and non-metallic piping now contain plastic substances derived from agricultural byproducts.